T-34: Origins

 After these battles, Koshkin convinced Soviet leader Joseph Stalin to let him develop a second prototype, a more heavily armed and armoured "universal tank" that reflected the lessons learned and could replace both the T-26 and the BT tanks.
 Koshkin named the second prototype A-32, after its 32 mm of frontal armour.
 It had an L-10 76.2 mm (3 in) gun, and the same Model V-2-34 diesel.
 Both were tested in field trials at Kubinka in 1939, with the heavier A-32 proving to be as mobile as the A-20.
 A still heavier version of the A-32, with 45 mm (1.77 in) of front armour, wider tracks, and a newer L-11 76.2 mm gun, was approved for production as the T-34.
 Koshkin chose the name after the year 1934, when he began to formulate his ideas about the new tank, and to commemorate that year's decree expanding the armoured force and appointing Sergo Ordzhonikidze to head tank production.

 Valuable lessons from Lake Khasan and Khalkhin Gol regarding armour protection, mobility, quality welding, and main guns were incorporated into the new T-34 tank, which represented a substantial improvement over the BT and T-26 tanks in all four areas.
 Koshkin's team completed two prototype T-34s in January 1940.
-In April and May, they underwent a grueling 2000 km drive from Kharkiv to Moscow for a demonstration for the Kremlin leaders, to the Mannerheim Line in Finland, and back to Kharkiv via Minsk and Kiev.
+In April and May, they underwent a gruelling 2000 km drive from Kharkiv to Moscow for a demonstration for the Kremlin leaders, to the Mannerheim Line in Finland, and back to Kharkiv via Minsk and Kiev.
 Some drivetrain shortcomings were identified and corrected.
+On this journey, Mikhail Koshkin died of pneumonia.
+Freezing temperatures, winds, and the length of the journey were the most prominent factors in his illness.